Legal status of Germany: Surrender of the Wehrmacht

 "For occupational purposes, Germany will be divided into three zones, within her borders of December 31st 1937, to each of which one of the three powers will be assigned, as well as a special zone for Berlin, which is governed by the joint occupation of the three powers" (London Protocol of December 12th, 1944; extension to France did not take place until the Yalta Conference in February 1945.)

-Meanwhile, grassroots reconstruction of German public administration commenced.
-Municipal administrations (Gemeinden) had continued operating almost uninterrupted, and by 1946 local elections took place in all occupational zones.
-Germany's federal states located within the occupational zones of the western allies were once again assigned state governments between May 1945 and July 1947.
-In addition, state assemblies bearing constitutional authority were elected, and from 1946 onward, state constitutions became effective, in most cases following referendums.
+Meanwhile, the reconstruction of German civil public administration commenced.
+Municipal administrations (Gemeinden) had continued operating in most areas, and by 1946 local elections took place in all occupational zones.
+Moreover, Germany had long been a federal nation, and from the first days of the occupation, provisional governments were appointed for the federated states; Fritz Schäffer was appointed Minister-President of Bavaria by the Americans on 28 May, less than three weeks after capitulation.
+Beginning in 1946, elections to constituent assemblies were held for the newly-redrawn federal states, which allowed for state constitutions to be ratified and parliamentary democracy to begin anew in Germany, paving the way for the constitution of a democratic federal government.